e-mny/hugo_portfolio/content/projects/mammogram_classification/index.md

 ---

-## Chapter 2: The Research – Diving Into the Unknown
+## The Research – Diving Into the Unknown

 This is the chapter where I started diving deep into the research and learning phase.
 I spent hours reading documentation, tutorials, and articles, but the road wasn’t always smooth.